“One of the world’s best classical pianists.” - Fox 5

 His piano work Xinjiang Suite has become the competition repertoire and study literature of music college in China, which was composed at age 6.

-About Huang Tiange, Lang Lang said, “He is definitely a very special one, he is really talented.
+When Huang Tiange met Lang Lang at 7, Lang Lang said, “He is definitely a very special one, he is really talented.
 I think he is really excellent, full of personality!
 With more personality than I do, much more so.”
-That year, Huang Tiange was 7 years old.

 Huang Tiange is a famous Chinese music prodigy.
-After his TV show debut at age 7, he has been known by hundred million Chinese people as a young composer and pianist.
+After his TV show debut at age 7, he has been known by one hundred million Chinese people as a young composer and pianist.
 He was born into a famous family of artists in Beijing on April 16, 2004.
 He began his musical training at the age of 3, and has excellent absolute pitch at a very early age.
 At the age of 4, he began to study piano with his parents, and made his debut to perform Bach’s Invention in C Major after nine months.
-He began to study composition with his father at the age of 5, and began to take the training on conducting under his father’s strictly direction, and also started to take photography.
-At the age of 7, he began to study violin.
+He began to study composition with his father at the age of 5.

 At the age of 5, he presented the 1st Huang Tiange Festival in Beijing, which included his first piano recital titled Hommage à Bartók, first photography exhibition titled Images of Xinjiang, published his first music piece Elegy (Op.
 1) and an album Huang Tiange Photographic Works – Images of Xinjiang.
 He played the pieces of Bach, Beethoven, Bartók, Webern, Lutosławski, Huang Qiuyuan and himself.